Four ways to get your news story in front of the right people

 - The recruitment – but only if it’s a genuinely interesting appointment, unusual or ingenious in any way.

 - The award of contracts, prizes or any official recognitions you may receive – what impact does this have on the lives of the people involved?

 Put yourself in the shoes of your audience and think what would they really be interested in reading about – and write it with that in mind.

-3) Images/Video – This is CRITICAL.
-Use images to bring your news release to life and wherever possible use engaging content such as video to peak your audiences interest.
-Always use good quality images (a member of staff on an iPhone doesn’t always work!)
+This is CRITICAL.
+Use images to bring your news release to life and wherever possible use engaging content such as video to peak your audiences’ interest.
+Always use good quality images (a photo of a member of staff taken on an iPhone doesn’t always work!)
 Try to remember that your images need to be a high resolution for magazines and compressed versions can be used for websites.

 The final touch for your news release is an attention grabbing headline.
 This is the first thing a reader sees so it needs to be short, impactful and informative.
 Reporters and editors receive untold amounts of news, make sure your headline demands their attention.